Iran launches a drone attack on Israel, a major escalation of Middle East conflict

 "President Biden has been clear: our support for Israel's security is ironclad," said National Security Council spokesperson Adrienne Watson.
 "The United States will stand with the people of Israel and support their defense against these threats from Iran."

 The attack on Israel comes four days after Iran's leader Ayatollah Ali Khamenei vowed retaliation for an April 1 strike on an Iranian consulate in the Syrian capital of Damascus.
 Iran said the strike killed seven members of Iran's Revolutionary Guard Corps, including two generals, and it blamed Israel for the attack.
-Israel has neither confirmed nor denied being behind the attack.
+Israel has neither confirmed nor denied being behind the attack, though the Pentagon said Israel was responsible.

 By Saturday, as anticipation had grown over a possible retaliation, Israeli officials warned residents living in communities near Gaza and the Lebanon border to limit the size of gatherings and to work indoors or within reach of a shelter.
 Schools across Israel were closed through Monday.